Ircama/freetz-ble/ble-adv-telink/README.md

 Note: Coded PHY not working at the moment.

-The SDK in this repo is borrowed from https://github.com/pvvx/ATC_MiThermometer and https://github.com/atc1441/ATC_MiThermometer that possibly in turn reused the [Telink_825X_SDK](https://github.com/Ai-Thinker-Open/Telink_825X_SDK) (which might be based on Telink SDK 3.1 or 3.2).
+The SDK in this repo is borrowed from https://github.com/pvvx/ATC_MiThermometer and https://github.com/atc1441/ATC_MiThermometer that possibly in turn reused the [Telink_825X_SDK](https://github.com/Ai-Thinker-Open/Telink_825X_SDK) (which might be based on Telink Kite BLE SDK 3.4.0).

 SDK documentation: https://shyboy.oss-cn-shenzhen.aliyuncs.com/readonly/tb/Telink%20Kite%20BLE%20SDK%20Developer%20Handbook.pdf